google/timesketch/docs/guides/admin/admin-cli.md

 #### Add Sigma rules in a folder

-Will add all Sigma rules in a folder and its subfolders to the databse.
+Will add all Sigma rules in a folder and its subfolders to the database.

 ```shell
 tsctl import-sigma-rules sigma/rules/cloud/gcp/